oroinc/documentation/install_upgrade/reinstall_and_troubleshooting/mysql-optimization.rst

     Default options are read from the following files in the given order:
     /etc/my.cnf /etc/mysql/my.cnf /usr/local/etc/my.cnf ~/.my.cnf

-.. note:: You also can set up character set and collation on `the other levels <https://dev.mysql.com/doc/refman/5.5/en/charset-syntax.html>`_ as well.
+.. note:: You also can set up the character set and the collation on `the other levels <https://dev.mysql.com/doc/refman/5.5/en/charset-syntax.html>`_ as well.

-In case if you use MySQL **older than 5.7** the following configuration parameters should be set in the **/etc/my.cnf** file:
+If you use the version of MySQL that is **older than 5.7**, the following configuration parameters should be set in the **/etc/my.cnf** file:

 .. code:: bash